 Rolando Rojas is a Mexican painter and printmaker who lives in Oaxaca, Mexico.
 His work remains deeply connected thematically to his cultural history and the legacy of the rich Oaxacan visual arts tradition.
 Universal themes of fertility, sensuality and music and recurring motifs, such as the cosmos, the sun and the moon are hallmarks of his work.

 Like so many of his contemporaries in Oaxaca, Rolando Rojas grew up in a culture where storytelling was an important part of every child’s upbringing.
 His work is influenced by the tales told by his grandmother and great-grandmother, which included narratives about historical events and a variety of indigenous myths about human behavior and the beginning of the world.

-There is a sense that Rolando has captured another place, another time, another dimension -- one that is replete with the most ordinary creatures, altered by the perspective of childhood.
-It is a sensuous place with innocent sensuality, but there is also a quiet energy beneath the surface, and in some cases, phallic images and rich fertile plains yet to be explored.
+There is a sense that Rolando has captured another place, another time, another dimension—one that is replete with unusual creatures, altered by the perspective of a childhood spent in a small rural village.
+But, there is also a quiet and playful energy about his work that contains multiple layers of meaning, and rich sensual symbolism that, in some cases, is waiting to be discovered.

 When Rolando Rojas first began to paint, he refrained from attending classes or workshops because he could not afford them.
 In time, the artist would open his own studio and teach others what he had learned through his journey.
 Today, Rolando Rojas is an internationally-acclaimed artist, with experience working with a variety of techniques and materials including linoleum, lithographs, metal, ink, mixed media and Oleographs (an engraving technique that replaces ink with oil, endowing each work with rich colors and a beautifully textured finish).